• Skip to primary navigation

 This bark makes 8-12 servings, how far it stretches all just depends on how you break it up and how big you make the pieces.

-You can store my Mini Egg Popcorn Bark in an air-tight container or resealable food bag in the fridge for 2-3 weeks.
+You can store my Easter Chocolate Bark with Popcorn in an air-tight container or resealable food bag in the fridge for 2-3 weeks.
 If you store the bark in the cupboard, it will likely be soft when you come to eat it, plus it will only last 2-3 days.

 For more on safe food storage and reheating read here >